GPUs under 200 GPUs under 200

-Keep reading for more details on how the best graphics cards under $200 compare in terms of real-world gaming performance.
-You will also find some useful pointers on what the used market offers at this price point.
+Keep reading for more details on how these cards compare in terms of real-world gaming performance, plus some tips on what the used market has to offer in this price range.

 AMD Vs. Nvidia Vs. Intel Under $200

-AMD’s previous-gen Radeon RX 6600 (non-XT) is usually a bit more expensive but also faster, with models like the PowerColor Fighter often selling for $199, making it the best budget GPU at this price point.
+AMD’s previous-gen Radeon RX 6600 (non-XT) is usually a bit more expensive but also faster, with models like the PowerColor Fighter often selling for $199, making it the best pick in most cases.

-Intel’s new Arc A580 is also worth considering, although the driver support is still somewhat shaky (but steadily improving).
+Intel’s new Arc A580 is also worth considering, although it is somewhat hampered by its less mature drivers.

 GPU